nils-ohlmeier/steeplechase/README.md

 When re-running tests with the same binary you can use the `--noSetup` option to speed up the process, it will skip copying the Firefox binaries to each client.
 (You must have already done this once in order for this to work.)

+If you would like to use a different Firefox binary for each client machine you may pass `--binary2` to specify a second binary.
+The argument to `--binary` will be run on host 1, and the argument to `--binary2` will be run on host 2.

 Writing Steeplechase tests
 ==========================